 The church today has lost much of its culture of evangelism.
 Without outreach, churches merely become places of social gathering.
 If your church does not have a strong emphasis on sharing the gospel, asking a member of your church how they would share their faith will be met with a stuttering response.
 When your congregation does not know how to share their faith, no one new will walk through the doors of your church- and the number one sign of a dying church is a lack of growth.

-This coming Easter, you’re going to have an opportunity.
 As someone who participates in any kind of ministry, you’re going to have the opportunity to tell, or participate in the telling of a story that is central to the gospel.
 Instead of giving your congregation fish, why not teach them to become fishers of men?